bob2u/b2uFramework-public/README.md

 ```
 @param **$config** - `Array` - Allow customization of the application by setting up the main routing and site configuration parameters.

-The $config is an array that is used to provide 3 main sections:
+The $config is an array that is used to provide data to setup the framework and the application, and it consists of the following sections:

 1) **Includes** - An `Array of strings` for any global include files that should be loaded on each request, and any defintions that need to be made available to all Plugins and Interfaces.